Faculty & Staff

 Biography

-Dr. Butler arrived at Georgia College in 2007 and completed his Ph.D. in Health Promotion & Disease Prevention from Purdue University in 2009.
-He served as the Assistant Director of the School of Health and Human Performance from 2014 to 2020.
+Dr. Butler arrived at Georgia College & State University in 2007 and completed his Ph.D. in Health Promotion & Disease Prevention from Purdue University in 2009.
+He served as the Assistant Director of the School of Health & Human Performance from 2014 to 2020.
 Currently, Dr. Butler is a Professor of Public Health and Faculty Affiliate in the Women’s Studies and Liberal Studies Programs.
-His teaching interests including human sexuality, sexology, women’s health and social issues, global health, introduction to public health, and HIV/AIDS.
+His teaching interests include human sexuality, sexology, women’s health and social issues, global health, introduction to public health, and HIV/AIDS.
 His research specialties include sexual healthcare availability among US colleges and universities and the sexual health needs of college students.
-Dr. Butler received the Georgia College Outstanding Scholar Award in 2012 and the College of Health Sciences Outstanding Scholar Award in 2010 and 2014.
-In 2010-2011 he participated in the Georgia Governor’s Teaching Fellowship program and from 2016-2017 served as a fellow in the University System of Georgia Scholarship of Teaching and Learning Fellows initiative.
+Dr. Butler received the Georgia College & State University Outstanding Scholar Award in 2012 and the College of Health Sciences Outstanding Scholar Award in 2010 and 2014.
+In 2010-2011, he participated in the Georgia Governor’s Teaching Fellowship program, and from 2016-2017 served as a fellow in the University System of Georgia Scholarship of Teaching and Learning Fellows initiative.
 Dr. Butler has published in several leading academic journals including the Journal of American College Health, Vaccine, Archives of Sexual Behavior, and the Journal of Sexual Medicine

 Image